armory/knowledge-base/_posts/gcp/2019-08-02-gcp-private-gke-access.md

    gcloud container clusters get-credentials --internal-ip [your-clustert-name]
    ```

 By specifying the flag --internal-ip, one can write / replace a private cluster's internal IP address to kubeconfig.
-This enables access to private endpoint of GKE cluster with public endpoint access *disabled*.
+This enables access to private endpoint of GKE cluster when public endpoint access *disabled*.

 ## Authenticating Kubectl